 Pennsylvania has now received approval from the USDA to provide Pandemic EBT (P-EBT), a new benefit to help families whose children are missing school meals.

 Below are answers to frequently asked questions about this program.
-This post was updated on May 27 with corrected info on the timeline for disbursement (Q6).
+This post was updated on July 9 with new info on where P-EBT benefits can be used (Q1), what to do about a lost card (Q5), and the revised timeline for receiving your child’s P-EBT card if you are still waiting (Q6).

 Q1: What is Pandemic-EBT?

 The Family’s First Coronavirus Response Act authorized a new benefit called Pandemic EBT to help families with children who are eligible for free or reduced-price school meals.
 The benefit will come on an Electronic Benefit Transfer (EBT) card, which is like a debit card.
-The benefits can only be spent on food items at any store that accepts SNAP (“food stamps”).
+The benefits can only be spent on food items at any store that accepts SNAP (“food stamps”) and at Fresh Access farmers markets in Allegheny County, where you can also receive Food Bucks as a dollar-for-dollar incentive on your purchases.
 P-EBT is a one-time payment that aims to help parents afford food for children who could be receiving free or reduced-price school meals if their school were open.

 Q2: Which families are eligible for P-EBT?

 Any Pennsylvania household with a student who is determined to be eligible for free or reduced-price meals will automatically receive P-EBT.
 This means the student must be enrolled at a school that participates in the National School Lunch Program (NSLP).
 NSLP funds free and reduced-price meals in public schools and in certain charter schools, nonprofit private schools, residential care facilities, and preK programs.
-If you’re not sure whether your child’s school participates in the National School Lunch Program, you should ask your school.
+To see if your child’s school participates in NSLP, check this list.

 - Students who attend a school that offers free meals to all students are automatically eligible, regardless of income.
 These are schools that participate in the Community Eligibility Provision, or CEP, which allows schools in high-poverty areas to provide free school meals to all students without requiring an application.
 Many public and charter schools in Allegheny County are CEP schools.
 If your child’s school participates in CEP then your child will be automatically signed up for P-EBT benefits.
 Parents do not need to submit any school meals/P-EBT applications for these students as they are already enrolled.
 If you’re not sure whether your child’ school has “community eligibility” for free school meals you should contact them and ask.